ArdourDigital/ArdourDigital.TelligentCommunity.Christmas/README.md

 ### Telligent 8.x

-You can install the plugin by [downloading the latest version of ArdourDigital.TelligentCommunity.Christmas.Telligent8.dll](https://github.com/ArdourDigital/ArdourDigital.TelligentCommunity.Christmas/releases/latest) and adding it to your sites `bin` folder, or if you are using Visual Studio you can use nuget:
+You can install the plugin by [downloading the latest version of ArdourDigital.TelligentCommunity.Christmas.Telligent8.zip](https://github.com/ArdourDigital/ArdourDigital.TelligentCommunity.Christmas/releases/latest) and adding the contents to your sites `bin` folder, or if you are using Visual Studio you can use nuget:

 ```
 Install-Package ArdourDigital.TelligentCommunity.Christmas.Telligent8